ibrahim22-11/Hospital-Emergency-Room/README.md

-🏥 Hospital Emergency Room Dashboard
+🏥 HOSPITAL EMERGENCY ROOM DASHBOARD

-An interactive dashboard built entirely using Microsoft Excel to visualize and monitor the performance of a hospital emergency room.
-The dashboard helps track patient flow, referrals, wait times, and service quality using KPIs and visuals.
+An interactive dashboard built entirely using Microsoft Excel to monitor and analyze emergency room performance.
+It tracks patient flow, referrals, wait times, and service quality using KPIs and visuals.

-📌 Project Overview
+📌 PROJECT OVERVIEW

-Project Title: Hospital Emergency Room Dashboard

-Technology Used: Microsoft Excel
+Project Title: Hospital Emergency Room Dashboard Technology Used: Microsoft Excel
 Completion Date: 10 August 2025

-✅ Key Features
+✅ KEY FEATURES
 1. Total Patients

+Description:
-Number of patients served during the month.
+Total number of patients served during the month.

 Value: 9,216

 2. Average Wait Time

+Description:
-Average time a patient waits before receiving service.
+Average time a patient waits before receiving medical attention.

 Value: 35.26 minutes

 3. Patient Satisfaction Score

-Reflects service quality from the patient's perspective.
+Description:

-Value: 1.36 (Scale to be defined)
+An indicator reflecting patient service quality.
+(Scale to be defined)

+Value: 1.36

 4. Patients Attended Within Target Time

-Tracks how efficiently patients are being attended based on defined service time standards.
+Description:
+Tracks efficiency by showing how many patients were seen within a predefined time limit.

-📊 Dashboard Visualizations
+📊 DASHBOARD VISUALIZATIONS
 1. Department Referrals

+Details:
-Displays the distribution of patient referrals by each hospital department.
+Distribution of patient referrals by each hospital department.

-View Chart
+🔗 View Chart

 2. Patient Admission Status

+Details:
-Categorizes patients into admitted, discharged, or treated groups.
+Classification of patients as admitted, discharged, or treated.

-Included in the main dashboard image.
+📌 Included in the main dashboard image.

 3. Patients Age Distribution

-Shows a breakdown of patients by age group for demographic insights.
+Details:
+Demographic insights showing patient counts across different age groups.

-Included in the main dashboard image.
+📌 Included in the main dashboard image.

 4. Patient Satisfaction

+Details:
 Graphical representation of satisfaction score.

-View Satisfaction Score Chart
+🔗 View Satisfaction Score Chart

 5. Gender Analysis

+Details:
-Compares the number of male vs female patients visiting the ER.
+Visual comparison of male and female patient visits.

-Included in the main dashboard image.
+📌 Included in the main dashboard image.

 6. Service Timeliness

+Details:
-Visual showing the number or percentage of patients attended within the set time threshold.
+Indicates how many patients were attended within the target timeframe.

-Included in the main dashboard image.
+📌 Included in the main dashboard image.

-📁 Files & Resources
+📁 FILES & RESOURCES

-Main Dashboard Image
+🔹 Main Dashboard

-The final visual Excel dashboard combining all KPIs and charts.

-View Dashboard
+📷 View Dashboard

-Raw Data File
+🔹 Raw Data File

-The source data used to build the dashboard in Excel.

-Download Excel File
+📊 Download Excel File

-Average Wait Time Chart
+🔹 Average Wait Time Chart

-Standalone chart showing average patient wait time.

-View Chart
+📈 View Chart

-Satisfaction Score Chart
+🔹 Satisfaction Score Chart

-Visual representation of the satisfaction score.

-View Chart
+📉 View Chart

-Total Patients Monthly Chart
+🔹 Total Patients Monthly Chart

-Chart visualizing the total number of patients served per month.

-View Chart
+📊 View Chart

-🛠️ Tools Used
+🛠️ TOOLS USED

-Microsoft Excel was used for the entire project, including:
+Microsoft Excel

+Used for:

-Data entry and cleaning
+Data entry and preparation

-KPI calculations
+Calculating KPIs

-Creating interactive charts and visuals
+Building dynamic charts and visuals

-Designing the final dashboard layout
+Designing the interactive dashboard layout

-📥 How to Use the Dashboard
+📥 HOW TO USE THE DASHBOARD

-Download the raw data Excel file from the link above.
+Download the raw Excel file from the link above.

-Review the dashboard image to understand the layout and KPIs.
+Review the dashboard image to understand layout, KPIs, and visuals.

-You can replicate or expand the dashboard in Excel using the provided data and charts.
+Replicate or enhance the dashboard using the raw data.

-The dashboard can be filtered by month or department (if slicers are applied).
+Use Excel slicers or filters (if implemented) for interactive insights.

-💬 Feedback & Contributions
+💬 FEEDBACK & CONTRIBUTIONS

-If you have suggestions, feedback, or want to improve this project:
+Have suggestions or want to improve this project?

 Open an issue

-Or submit a pull request with your contributions.
+Or create a pull request to contribute